Forest-Economics-Goettingen/woodValuationDE/README.md

 The tree species, using one of the available <i>species.code.type</i>s.
 <a href="#tab1">Tab.
 1</a> lists the most important genera and species
 implemented.
-Most species are assigned to economic species groups for the valuation.
+Most species are assigned to economic species groups for valuation.
 A list of available species codes, and their assignments to valuation groups is provided by:
 ``` r
 get_species_codes()
 ```

 <h4><i>value.level</i></h4>

-Stand quality, expressed as integer value of 1:3:
+Stand quality, expressed as an integer value of 1:3:

 <ul>
   <li>
-    <i>1</i>: extraordinary high stand quality with high shares of wood
+    <i>1</i>: extraordinarily high stand quality with high shares of wood
     suitable for furniture
   </li>
   <li>
     <i>2</i>: average quality
   </li>
   <li>
-    <i>3</i>: extraordinary low quality (e.g. trees with many thick
+    <i>3</i>: extraordinarily low quality (e.g., trees with many thick
     branches)
   </li>
 </ul>